i386x/pubdocs/C/expr.md

 * `==` (equal to) and `!=` (not equal to) follow the same rules as the relational operators
+* both operands must have arithmetic types or be pointers
 * a pointer may be compared to
   * a constant integral expression with value 0
   * a pointer to `void`